roykim79/ConD-sheds/README.md

 # Overview
 ## Name and aliases
-The project is named "Sayfa".
+The project is named "ConD_New_App_Template".

 ## Purpose
-TODO: fill in this section
+To exist as a Construction Designer Application template to make creating a new Construction Designer Application quicker and easier.

 ## Technologies
 ### Chosen